tderrien/FEELnc/README.md

 	- ref_genome.FASTA    (-g,--genome)   : genome FASTA file or directory with individual chrom FASTA files

-\* *Note: It is recommended to only extract protein_coding transcripts (mRNAs) from the reference annotation file (ref_annotation.GTF) when this information is available, either manually or by using the option :*
+\* *Note: It is recommended to only extract protein_coding transcripts (mRNAs) from the reference annotation file (ref_annotation.GTF) when this information is available, either manually or better by using the option :*
 **--biotype transcript_biotype=protein_coding**.
 In doing so, you will not remove lncRNAs overlapping other non-coding RNAs or pseudogenes....